CapacityEstimation/DeepLearning-MachineLearning/README.md

-All code published in this repository is published under a CC-BY-NC-SA license.
+All content published in this repository is published under a CC-BY-NC-SA license.
 You are free to:

 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material